skip to content

 • Dedicated rack — here the institution has an entire rack in which to locate their equipment: the rack has only dark fibre connections and it is the responsibility of the institution to organise networking to it, using GBN circuits and internal data centre dark fibres, or take a UDN PoP switch.

 • Shared rack — the institution is allocated space in a rack that is shared between themselves and other institutions.
-UIS provides network equipment at the top of the rack, which has connectivity to the UIS data centre network (DCN).
+UIS provides network equipment at the top of the rack, which has connectivity to the UIS Data Centre Network (DCN).

 The following table summarises the responsibilities with the different options: